-The films selected for the Cinema Novo Competition (films from Portuguese film schools or from Portuguese students studying abroad) will be awarded the Cinema Novo Award by Canal 180, chosen by a specific jury composed by directors and artists.
-The director of the best film wins travel and accreditation to the Berlinale.
+The films selected for the Cinema Novo Competition (films from Portuguese film schools or from Portuguese students studying abroad) will be awarded the Cinema Novo Award by Canal 180 (500 Euros, prize money) plus 2000 Euros in services at BLIT and 500 Euros in services at Show Reel.

 The festival also gives a Teenage Award, given by a group of students of Porto’s schools for the best film in a group of films of several programmes.

 The 7th edition of Porto / Post / Doc will take place between 20th and 29th November 2020.

 1.2.
 Submissions and programmes:

 Submission to the Festival International Competition is open to documentaries, experimental documentaries and innovative visual productions close to documentaries with duration of or over 50 minutes.
 Documentary films with a strong fictional component will also be considered.
 These films must be produced in 2019 or 2020.
 The Open Call will be open from January 1 until September 15, 2020.
 The films submissions are made through the FilmFreeway platform.
 The user must follow all the steps and procedures suggested by FilmFreeway.
 The costs associated with using this platform are the responsibility of the user, as well as the respect and fulfillment of all data requested to complete the application.

 · Cinema Novo Competition, for documentary films with less than 40 minutes, produced in a Portuguese School or directed by a Portuguese student outside Portugal, in 2019 or 2020;